MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-attribute-relationships/update-an-attributes-relationships.md

 1. Commit the changeset.
 1. Delete the changeset.

-You want to update the relationship for the `“Subcategory“` attribute object with ID `E8C034036E4EE6404513A6B12FAE9481` in the Strategy Tutorial project.
+You want to update the relationship for the `“Subcategory“` attribute object with ID `E8C034036E4EE6404513A6B12FAE9481` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info